Written by: Leah Bedrosian, MPH

 Our science and research team launched goop PhD to compile the most significant studies and information on an array of health topics, conditions, and diseases.
 If there is something you’d like them to cover, please email us at [email protected]

 Monitoring your food intake, saving hundreds of recipes, counting calories, working out constantly, measuring your body, and checking yourself in the mirror for improvement may seem like healthy habits if you’re trying to lose weight.
-But when this body preoccupation becomes obsessive, especially when you are already at a normal weight or are underweight, these habits may become unhealthy and indicate an eating disorder.
+But when this body preoccupation becomes obsessive, these habits may become unhealthy and indicate an eating disorder.
 Anorexia is ten times more common among women than men and usually begins in adolescence or young adulthood (American Psychiatric Association, 2013).

 It’s very uncommon for people with anorexia to seek help on their own.
 Often, they do not acknowledge that they’ve lost weight or recognize the severity of their weight loss until they have distressing physical or psychological consequences that warrant medical attention.
 It’s usually a concerned family member who brings the issue to a professional’s attention.
 Anorexia is a serious mental disorder that may require hospitalization due to the refusal to eat and the resulting potentially fatal medical conditions (Wonderlich et al., 2020).
 If you’re worried about yourself or a loved one, you can take the National Eating Disorders Association’s (NEDA) confidential screening or call 800.931.2237.
 You can also find treatment and support groups on NEDA’s site.
 And you can learn more about supporting a friend or family member with an eating disorder in this goop Q&A with psychologist Gia Marson.

 Symptoms of Anorexia Nervosa